robatwilliams/es-compat/README.md

 - Document limitations (detection, compat data completeness)
 - Document briefly how it works
 - Credits / see-also
-- Contributions and feedback welcome
 - Comment on [module-requests#103](https://github.com/sindresorhus/module-requests/issues/103), [eslint-plugin-es#22](https://github.com/mysticatea/eslint-plugin-es/issues/22), [eslint-plugin-compat#206](https://github.com/amilajack/eslint-plugin-compat/issues/206)

 ### Future ideas

 - Given no targets, report where the code will work
 - Provide suggestions on how to make code more widely compatible

+## Contributing

+Contributions (code, bug reports, ideas...) and feedback welcome.
+Please create an issue or submit a PR.

 ## License